csbasil/atom-py-linters/README.md

 * `Lint on file save`
 * `Never`

-You don't need to install all of those lint tool if you don't want/need them.
-If any of the above lint tool is not install, it will be detected and a user friendly message will guide you to either install it or change its lint trigger to 'Never'.
+If any of the above lint tool is not installed, it will be detected and a user friendly message will guide you to either install it or change its lint trigger to 'Never'.

-To provide specific lint options, python-linters supports setup.cfg configuration file format <a href="http://renesd.blogspot.com/2017/02/setupcfg-solution-to-python-config-file.html">which is supported by all of the above lint tool</a>.
+To provide specific lint options, `py-linters` supports `setup.cfg` configuration file format <a href="http://renesd.blogspot.com/2017/02/setupcfg-solution-to-python-config-file.html">which is supported by all of the above lint tool</a>.

 Having lint options in a file external to the IDE settings allows to share the configuration with other process like manual run or CI and therefore obtain consistent lint results.

+To provide project specific package configurations, `py-linters` support an external toml file.
+When toml file is provided, all the global settings for `py-linters` package is ignored and settings from toml file is used.
+This feature allows to override the global `py-linters` settings and keeps project specific `py-linters` configurations.

 ## Prerequisites